jheilema-nerdery/HaliteBot/README.md

 Once the algorithm reaches friendly sites, it stops calculating cost as a function of strength/production; it starts being a much simpler calculation of `score + 0.2*distance^2` from a border.
 Each time a friendly site is added back into the queue, the distance value is increased.
 The site production is used as a tiebreaker in case the degraded score is equivalent, since it's better to move over a lower production site than a higher one.

-Since empty neutral sites next to enemies are scored negatively, this pretty automatically starts moving pieces towards battlefronts.
+Empty neutral sites next to enemies are scored negatively; this pretty automatically starts moving pieces towards battlefronts.

 Once all the pieces on the board have scores assigned, the bot creates a 'plan of attack' for taking border pieces in the most efficient way possible.
 This starts on line 125 of the Decisionmaker.
 Erdman calls this 'redlight/greenlight'.
 Essentially it allows the bot to decide if a collection of pieces have the strength to take a border piece if they're all combined together.